 BIOMEDICAL RESEARCH INSTITUTE

-BiOS offers a number of features, which make it far superior to conventional ultra-low temperature (ULT) freezers.
+Storage in the BiOS system offers a number of features, which makes it far superior to conventional ultra-low temperature (ULT) freezers.
 These include the following:

 Storage and retrieval from conventional ULT freezers is a time-consuming, error-prone manual process.
 With BiOS, samples storage and retrieval are fully automated processes.
 BiOS tracks each individual sample throughout the system by means of a 2D barcode on the bottom of the specialized biobanking tube and retrieves requested samples quickly and efficiently.
 BiOS clients simply submit a list of barcodes they wish to retrieve and collect when they receive notification that their order has been completed.